dillionmegida/thewebfor5/src/pages/p/javascript/call-stack.md

 authorID: 1
 pageDescription: >-
   The call stack is a feature in Javascript which allows Javascript to keep track of executing functions in the thread of execution of a source code.
-pageKeywords: 'call, stack, call stack, thread of execution'
+pageKeywords: "call, stack, call stack, thread of execution"
 tags: ["javascript"]
 ---

 A stack is a data structure in programming which consists of different elements.
 More elements are added by **push**ing and existing elements are removed by **pop**ping.